-Part 1 of this article can be found here.
+Part 1 of this article can be found here, and part 2 can be found here.

 This past Sunday morning, was the memorial service for Marty Zeidman at the Landmark Sunshine Theater in Manhattan.
 For those of you who didn’t know Marty, he was a very well-liked and respected film distribution guy, who is commonly credited as having helped to bring independent films more into the mainstream.